 Recruitment and Support of Racialized Faculty

-Based on past Employment Equity Reports, the number of racialized faculty is increasing, but slowly.
-The creation of a centralized fund for 2017/2018 to encourage hiring of Black faculty and people from underrepresented groups is one initiative to increase progress toward national targets.
-The U of T Guide to CRC nominations will include strategies to promote inclusive recruitment practices and resources for creating a supportive and inclusive environment within departments for faculty of colour.
-Specific initiatives similar to the Connections and Conversations, the affinity group for racialized staff at U of T, will be explored, and resources from the National Center for Faculty Development & Diversity (NFCDD) will be promoted to faculty and academic administrators.
+The creation of a centralized fund to encourage the hiring of Black faculty members and people from under-represented groups is one initiative to increase progress toward meeting national targets.
+Moving forward, specific initiatives similar to Connections and Conversations, an affinity group for racialized staff at U of T, will be explored.

 Recruitment and Support of Persons with Disabilities

 The University of Toronto Statement of Commitment Regarding Persons with Disabilities affirms that U of T will “strive to provide support for, and facilitate the accommodation of individuals, with disabilities so that all may share the same level of access to opportunities, participate in the full range of activities that the University offers, and achieve their full potential as members of the University community.
 The University will work to eliminate or minimize the adverse effects of barriers, including physical, environmental, attitudinal, communication and technological barriers, that may prevent the full participation of individuals with disabilities in the University community.
 The University will provide the members of its community with opportunities for education and access to information regarding disability and the University’s policies on disability.